Skip to main content

 The blood-brain barrier is a layer of tightly connected cells that controls what enters the brain.
 High blood pressure, high ApoB, chronic inflammation, and poor blood sugar control can all weaken this barrier over time.
 A leakier barrier lets in immune cells and proteins that drive inflammation and contribute to neurodegeneration.

 The Omega-3 Index is the percentage of EPA and DHA in red blood cell membranes.
 Higher levels reflect long-term omega-3 intake.
-Observational studies show that people with an index above 8 percent have lower rates of cardiovascular events and possibly cognitive decline.
+Observational studies show that people with an index above 8% have lower rates of cardiovascular events and possibly cognitive decline.
 We track it because it is a more reliable marker than asking "how much fish do you eat?"

 The hippocampus is a small structure deep in the brain that handles memory formation, spatial navigation, and emotional learning.
 It is unusually sensitive to small drops in blood flow and to elevated cortisol from chronic stress.
 Many of the earliest changes in Alzheimer's show up in the hippocampus, which is why protecting blood pressure and stress in midlife matters.